CleverTap/clevertap-ios-sdk/StarterProject/Pods/CleverTap-iOS-SDK/README.md

 2. Install the Framework

-    Starting with v3.0.0, the SDK adds support for App Extensions and watchOS apps via separate SDK target builds.
+    Starting with v3.0.0, the SDK adds support for App Extensions and watchOS apps.
+Starting with v3.1.3, the SDK adds support for tvOS.

     - **Install Using [CocoaPods](http://cocoapods.org)**